outdoor

 Outdoor Loose Parts

-I leave buckets of rocks, pebbles and shells outside for the kids.
+I leave buckets of rocks, pebbles, and shells outside for the kids.
 Honestly, they always find them and bring them home, so I started keeping them in one area.
 This way they can use them in their play anytime they want.
-My kids love to wash them, bury them in sand and dirt, use them to create pretty patterns and designs and use them in their play cooking.
-Other items and materials that are great to leave around are: pieces of wood, bricks, recycle items, boxes, etc. A child’s imagination will turn these random items into an assortment of amazing creations!
+My kids love to wash them, bury them in sand and dirt, use them to create pretty patterns and designs, and use them in their play cooking.
+Other items and materials that are great to leave around are pieces of wood, bricks, recycled items, boxes, etc. A child’s imagination will turn these random items into an assortment of amazing creations!

 Balance Course

 Kids love to try balancing on everything!
 So why not give that option in your backyard?
-You can use logs, stumps, build wooden beams, large rocks or even just draw something on the ground.
+You can use logs, stumps, build wooden beams, large rocks, or even just draw something on the ground.
 They can play practice balancing just by trying to walk along a line.
+We have this stepping stone set.

 Let’s say you don’t have a conventional backyard.
-Maybe you live in a condo, townhouse or apartment.
+Maybe you live in a condo, townhouse, or apartment.
 You can still implement some of these ideas in a smaller yard space or back porch.
-Put water in a bucket, give you kid different size cups or measuring cups.
+Put water in a bucket, and give your kid different size cups or measuring cups.
 They will love scooping the water and transferring it from one cup to another.
 This can also be done with sand.
 You can bury things in a bucket of sand for them to find.
-When my kids were very young, I would give them a cup of water and a paint brush and let them paint all they wanted with that water.
+When my kids were very young, I would give them a cup of water and a paintbrush and let them paint all they wanted with that water.
 They had so much fun and there was very little clean-up for me.

 No matter the season, implementing all or some of these outdoor spaces to your backyard will entice your kiddos to play outside more often.
 Giving them this free play, unguided spaces will ignite their imaginations.
 Every time they play at these spots, they will think of new ways to play or even play in old familiar ways.
 The major bonus is they are outside!